cofx22/blog/posts/shadow-cljs-tests.md

 The last line of the snippet above shows how you can restrict `run-all-tests` to the namespaces containing the tests for your app.
 Most likely, you're not interested in seeing the test results for all your dependencies.

+Many editors that support Clojure offer functionality to trigger the evaluation of custom snippets of Clojure when a certain combination of keys is pressed.
+You could use that functionality to evaluate something like `(cljs.test/run-all-tests #"rsi.*-test")` each time you want to run your tests.
+Make sure to evaluate test definitions after you've changed them, however, before running the tests.
+Otherwise, `run-all-tests` will execute the previous version of your tests.

 ## Conclusion

 As mentioned above, I'm not sure which combination of these methods I'll use in the future.
 I'll definitely run tests on the command line for CI builds.
+I'll probably won't be running tests in the REPL very often.
+Evaluating changed test definitions before running tests requires additional key presses, and there's some extra work needed to keep `cljs/user.cljs` up to date.